attilaberencsi/gwtools/README.md

 - Wipe Metadata Cache - Backend + FrontEnd
 - Show Active SICF Services
 - Show Inactive SICF Services
-- Calculate App Index (Apps running in FLP)
+- Calculate Application Index - App Sources: Cache validity of App sources running in the browser / FLP
+- Wipe Application Index - Backend Context: aka OData Metadata/Annotation token cache for browsers / FLP

 All of them are already part of the standard already, but You reach them through multiple steps/clicks and from variety of transactions.
 The report gives You instant central access to them.
 I suggest You to look at the source, to get some insight, what was the original standard report or function behind.